Active Restoration of Lost Audio Signals Using Machine Learning and Latent Information: Experimental Set-up

+where $\hat{{\mathbf{s}}} \in \mathbb{R}^{1\times T}$ and ${\mathbf{s}} \in \mathbb {R}^{1\times T}$ are the reconstructed and original clean sources, respectively, and $ \left\Vert {\mathbf{s}} \right\Vert ^2 = \langle {\mathbf{s}}, {\mathbf{s}} \rangle $ denotes the signal power.
+Scale invariance is ensured by normalizing to zero-mean prior to the calculation.
 All of the metrics capture objective measures of signal quality.
 The ODG metric's values range from 0.0 (imperceptible audio distortion) to -4.0 (very annoying distortion).
 The SNR is measured in dB (decibel); the higher it is, the better the reconstructed signal is.
 The objective speech quality measure (QC) would ideally reach to 1.000 with a perfect reconstruction.

-\subsection{Software environment:}
+\subsection{Software environment}

 The RF and other algorithms are executed using MATLAB (R2022a); for the LSTM implementation, we used Python (Keras, Pandas, Scipy, Numpy and TensorFlow libraries).
 The LSTM properties are as follows: model (Sequential()), Dropout (0.2), Optimizer (Adam), learning rate (0.0001), and the loss function for our model was measured using MSE (mean squared error).
 Finally, we fit the models with a batch size of 32 and 40 epochs (to avoid overfitting, as the training process had a stable loss within the first five iterations).